Austrian school of economics: First wave

 The school originated in Vienna in Austria-Hungary.
 Carl Menger's 1871 book Principles of Economics is generally considered the founding of the Austrian school.
 The book was one of the first modern treatises to advance the theory of marginal utility.
 The Austrian school was one of three founding currents of the marginalist revolution of the 1870s, with its major contribution being the introduction of the subjectivist approach in economics.

-Despite such claim, John Stuart Mill had used value in use in this sense in 1848 in Principles of Political Economy, where he wrote: "Value in use, or as Mr. De Quincey calls it, teleologic value, is the extreme limit of value in exchange.
-The exchange value of a thing may fall short, to any amount, of its value in use; but that it can ever exceed the value in use, implies a contradiction; it supposes that persons will give, to possess a thing, more than the utmost value which they themselves put upon it as a means of gratifying their inclinations."
+John Stuart Mill had earlier expressed a similar idea in his 1848 Principles of Political Economy, observing that the usefulness of a good to the buyer effectively sets the highest price anyone would rationally pay for it.
+Market price can fall below this level of usefulness, but it cannot rise above it; otherwise buyers would be paying more than they themselves judge the good to be worth as a means of satisfying their wants.

 While marginalism was generally influential, there was also a more specific school that began to coalesce around Menger's work, which came to be known as the "psychological school", "Vienna school", or "Austrian school".
 Menger's contributions to economic theory were closely followed by those of Eugen von Böhm-Bawerk and Friedrich von Wieser.
 These three economists became what is known as the "first wave" of the Austrian school.
 Böhm-Bawerk wrote extensive critiques of Karl Marx in the 1880s and 1890s and was part of the Austrians' participation in the late 19th-century Methodenstreit, during which they attacked the Hegelian doctrines of the historical school.

 Early 20th century

 Frank Albert Fetter (1863–1949) was a leader in the United States of Austrian thought.
-He obtained his PhD in 1894 from the University of Halle and then was made Professor of Political Economy and Finance at Cornell University in 1901.
+He obtained his PhD in 1894 from the University of Halle and became Professor of Political Economy and Finance at Cornell University in 1901.

 Several important Austrian economists trained at the University of Vienna in the 1920s and later participated in private seminars held by Ludwig von Mises.
-These included Gottfried Haberler, Friedrich Hayek, Fritz Machlup, Karl Menger (son of Carl Menger), Oskar Morgenstern, Paul Rosenstein-Rodan, Abraham Wald, and Michael A. Heilperin, among others, as well as the sociologist Alfred Schütz.
+These included Gottfried Haberler, Friedrich Hayek, Fritz Machlup, Karl Menger (son of Carl Menger), Oskar Morgenstern, Paul Rosenstein-Rodan, Abraham Wald, and Michael A. Heilperin, and the sociologist Alfred Schütz.